vichong/oto-fx-reference-stickers/README.md

 - 🏷️ All available settings clearly labeled
 - 🎹 Organized for quick reference during performance or studio use
 - 📐 Designed for side panel mounting
+- 💡 **Tip:** Print onto sticker paper, apply to a magnet sheet, and custom cut for easy, non-permanent attachment to the case.

 ## 📊 Parameter Table